 When most watchmakers usually limit their tinkering with base calibers to equipping them with branded rotors and, in some cases, treating the plates with rhodium, the German company goes a couple of steps further: besides a skeletonized and rhodium-plated oscillating weight with the usual Cotes de Geneve finish, the personalized movement also sports circular-grained baseplate, as well as has its bridges decorated with the same Cotes de Geneve motif.
-Yes, the level of personalization may be not as extensive as with some other watchmaking brands, yet the final result looks quite convincing.
+Yes, the level of personalization maybe not as extensive as with some other watchmaking brands, yet the final result looks convincing.

-The rest of technical specs remain the same: the movement is built on 25 jewels, beats at a frequency of 28,800 vph and has a minimum power reserve of whole two days (48 hours.)
+The rest of the technical specs remain the same: the movement is built on 25 jewels, beats at a frequency of 28,800 vph, and has a minimum power reserve of whole two days (48 hours.)
 As usual, I actually like that the main technical specs are unchanged (although I have heard that the brand invests some time to properly regulate and fine-tune the mechanism in order to make it run better than the same mechanism that is installed in less expensive watches on the “as is” basis with maybe some basic quality control) since, being in production for literally decades, the mechanism has proven its work-horse reliability and doesn’t need any modifications to run better.

 As you can see on the photos, the timekeeper sports a pretty much standard (for the brand) rose gold body.

-As for the dial, it doesn’t look like an example in legibility, but you can’t also call it cluttered: it is just a normal dial of the watch that caters to the needs of those who always dreamed about a real Breguet, but never could afford one.
+As for the dial, it doesn’t look like an example in legibility, but you can’t also call it cluttered: it is just a normal dial of a watch that caters to the needs of those who have always dreamed about a real Breguet, but never could afford one.
 Well, this watch will not be too cheap either: I highly doubt that it will sell below $15,000 USD.

-Chronoswiss Kairos Chronograph Automatic watch (ref.
+Chronoswiss Kairos Chronograph (ref.
 C7541-KR) specification

 Movement: Automatic, caliber C771, base ETA Valjoux 7750, Swiss Made